 I organize all of my different kinds of work on my Google Calendar using color coding.
 I use time blocking to ensure I can make time for my different kinds of work and to ensure the tasks for each one get done.
 By color coding, I can see at a glance how I am spending my time, and how my different roles are represented in my week.
 As part of my calendar, I also scheduled driving time, especially when my kids were in middle school.

 I am an eternal optimist and I set big goals.
-I set dream level goals for almost all areas of my life – income, customer enrollment, weight loss, and so on.
+I set dream-level goals for almost all areas of my life – income, customer enrollment, weight loss, and so on.
 I can accept progress toward my goals as good enough.
 Good, better, best goals allow me to set goals at different levels – some reasonable and some that are a stretch.
 This allows me to dream and focus on moving toward success in all of my different kinds of work.

 In addition to our work for a paycheck, and our other work in and around our home, most of us have passion projects.
 A passion project is anything you can do where time disappears.
 These are things you can work on all week that light you up inside, but these rarely have a financial reward.
 Most adults have 1-3 active passion projects.
 Much like our many kinds of work, our passion projects can benefit from a Workbox to hold our paperwork and from the same skills of organization and productivity.

 Throughout our lives, we all love to work, to learn, and to make others happy.
 You can reclaim these feelings as an adult.
 When we can more clearly see all the different kinds of work and jobs we have, we can give ourselves permission to treat them as important work.
 When we level out how we spend our time so work for pay and not for pay are both important, we can give them equal weight, and merit, and focus on making them productive.